ahfaj/whatsapp-privacy-wrapper/README.md

 1. Go to Windows **Settings → Apps → Installed apps**
 2. Find **WhatsApp Privacy Wrapper** → Uninstall
 3. Then follow the data deletion steps above — the uninstaller does not remove your session data automatically

 ---

-### Recommended one-time security actions

-These take less than 5 minutes and significantly reduce your risk:

-- [ ] Enable 2FA on your GitHub account — github.com → Settings → Password and authentication
-- [ ] Make sure your Windows account has a strong password
-- [ ] Consider enabling BitLocker disk encryption — Windows Settings → Privacy & Security → Device encryption
-- [ ] Bookmark your own Releases page as the only trusted download source

----